vangheem/nvg_blog/_posts/2018-09-17-why-plone-resource-registries-happened.md

 understood that you needed to be able to customize and rebuild JavaScript and CSS files within the CMS(I think now people are not as interested in this feature).

-The original author of the mockup project was not interested in merging the world.
+The original author of the mockup project was not interested in merging the two worlds.
 In fact, if I remember correctly, I believe his intention was that if people wanted to customize the JavaScript components shipped with Plone, they should fork the project and make the customizations here.